Bandwidth/bandwidth.github.io/voice/methods/recordings/postCallsCallIdRecordingsRecordingIdTranscription.md

 ## Transcribe Recording

 Generate the transcription for a specific recording.
+Transcription can succeed only for recordings of length greater than 500 milliseconds and less than 4 hours.

 ### Request URL